-Counseling is a process of one to one interaction between a therapist and the patient, where a therapist enables a person to talk about the issues or emotional difficulties that are bothering them.
+Counseling is a process of one to one interaction between a therapist and the patient, where a therapist enables a person to talk about the issues or emotional and behavioral difficulties that are bothering them.
 Expressing difficult thoughts and feelings through the process of Counseling can help the patient begin to understand them and move towards a way of dealing with the changes in his/her life brought about by cancer.

 In a counseling session, a safe and confidential environment is presented wherein the patient or client can express difficult feelings that may be confusing or stressful to him.
 The act of focusing on uncomfortable emotions or experiences in a non-judgmental space can enable the patient to see things more clearly and encourages positive changes in the patient which can lead him to gain control over his life.

 It is normal to feel distressed with a diagnosis of cancer or living with it.
 However, it’s important to seek help when the distress is long lasting and affects ones routine life in various parameters like physical, emotional, spiritual, and so on.
 Seeking help is also important when these feelings affect your ability to cope with issues.
 However, you may find counseling helpful even if your level of distress is not severe.
-Even a few counseling sessions will likely help you.
+Even few counseling sessions will likely help you.

-The department of counseling services at RGCI&RC is also actively involved in training interns from across the country from the field of psychology.
+The department of Psycho Oncology at RGCI&RC is also actively involved in training interns from across the country from the field of psychology.
 The basic requirement for interns is to have finished Masters in Psychology or perusing the same and should have through knowledge and understanding about the basic concepts of psychology.
 Candidates have to appear in a compressive screening and an entrance test to get enrolled for internships.
 After finishing internships the candidates have to also appear in an exam and have to submit few case studies to get Certificate of internship from the institute.
 The department certifies five interns on an average every year, but is not limited to this number.
 Further information on procedure for applying for internship shall be received from Human Recourses department of the institute.

-The Department of counseling is highly pro active in conducting regular CMEs, workshops and conferences on various topics and themes.
+The Department is highly pro active in conducting regular CMEs, workshops and conferences on various topics and themes.
 The department has organized CMEs on topics like Distress in Cancer patients and clinical staff, Stress and burnout among Nurses and Oncologists, Communication in Oncology, Stress Management Techniques and so on.

 “The diagnosis of Cancer not only poses challenges on ones physical well being, but its implications are also on behavioral, emotional and spiritual parameters.
 Our goal is to help you cope with the challenges of cancer and keep your emotions intact during the treatment.”